 2. Replacing and Inspecting CT Brushes

-In this video, Director of Engineering and Training Ken Hable gives some maintenance advice for CT brushes.
-He looks at all three types of brushes in a Siemens CT system: data brushes, low voltage brushes, and high voltage brushes.
+In this video, Technical Prospects gives some maintenance advice for CT brushes.
+We look at all three types of brushes in a Siemens CT system: data brushes, low voltage brushes, and high voltage brushes.

-One of the important tips Ken provides in this video is to make sure you reinstall brushes in their original spot and orientation inside the CT equipment.
-He’ll tell you an easy way to keep track when you click to watch the full video.
+One of the important tips we provide in this video is to make sure you reinstall brushes in their original spot and orientation inside the CT equipment.
+We’ll tell you an easy way to keep track when you click to watch the full video.

 3. Inspecting CT Sliprings